Duan Yongping

-Duan Yongping (段永平 (Duàn Yǒngpíng); born 1961) is a Chinese billionaire entrepreneur and electrical engineer.
-He is the founder of both the Subor Electronics Industry Corporation (also the former CEO), and BBK Electronics Group (also the current Chairman).
+Duan Yongping (段永平 (Duàn Yǒngpíng); born 1961) is a Chinese-American billionaire entrepreneur and electrical engineer.
+He was the director of the Subor Electronics Industry Corporation and founded BBK Electronics Group (also the former Chairman).
 Duan's net worth was estimated at $1.5 billion, according to the 2018 Hurun China Rich List.

 Early life and education

 Born on 10 March 1961 in Nanchang, Jiangxi, China, Duan entered Zhejiang University in 1978, majoring in wireless electronics engineering.
 After graduation, he became a teacher at the adult education center of the Beijing Radio Tube Factory (now BOE Technology).
 Later, he studied at Renmin University, where he majored in econometrics.
 He also studied in CEIBS as an EMBA student for two years.